Best UK Universities For Dentistry in 2025/2026

 Moreover, the profession in the UK is well-regulated by bodies such as the General Dental Council, ensuring graduates meet high standards for professional practice.
 Studying in an English-speaking country enhances language skills and simplifies the process of passing the Clinical Skills Assessments for those considering practising in the UK.
 Furthermore, the opportunity for networking with professionals and researchers contributes to future career prospects.

-Here are the best universities for dentistry degrees in the UK entering 2024 using the latest rankings from the Complete University Guide.
+Here are some of the best universities for dentistry degrees in the UK entering 2026 using the latest rankings from the Complete University Guide.

 University of Dundee, located in Scotland, is known for its School of Dentistry.
 The dental programme emphasises a combination of theoretical knowledge and practical experience.
 Students have access to state-of-the-art facilities and clinics, where they gain hands-on experience in patient care.
 Dundee’s School of Dentistry is well-regarded for its research contributions and commitment to producing skilled dental professionals.